 Although we don’t do that, we could if we wanted to.
 That’s the beauty of it.
 We love to travel and decided 6 years ago that we didn’t want to be tied down or locked in to any particular place with a job or employer.
-We want freedom of movement.
-We want location independence.
+That’s why we want freedom of movement.
+That’s why we want location independence.

 While it is good to have backup countries where we can both be in legally together, we had hoped more on moving further afield from our resident/comfort zones, while still staying together.

 It may not be a long-term setup.
 Maybe we will decide at some point that we are sick of having to constantly move around and would like to put down roots somewhere.
 At least we will be free to make that decision when our wants change.
-But for now, this is the big overarching decision for us.
-Where in the world should we live?
+But for now, the big overarching decision for us is: Where in the world should we live?

 The Disillusionment of Choice

-While it is great that we have the options and the freedom to be in this situation, it can be paralysing having so much choice.
-I’m the kind of girl who has trouble making a decision when I go out to eat.
+While it is great that we have the options and the freedom to be in this situation, having so much choice can be paralysing.
+I’m the kind of girl who has trouble making a food decision when I go out to eat.

 Do I try something new, or stick to tried and true?
-Will I be missing out on something better if I choose this?
-Will somewhere else have better options?
+Will I be missing out on something better if I choose this or will somewhere else have better options?
 Will it be worth it?
 Should I choose the healthy option or just something that tastes good?
 Will it be filling enough?
 How hungry am I?
-Will I want something else?
+Will I want something else later?
 What if I make the wrong choice?
 And this is just lunch.